west-coast-matthew/blog-context-variables-node/README.md

 ```
 This will produce a series of logs that essentially just illustrates the shared unique transaction id across the various actors in the call stack.

+After a call is placed, you may check the server logs to validate the behavior.

 You can find more details on my personal blog [https://www.matthewdalby.dev]()